mawinkler/playground-one/docs/scenarios/as/tmas-github-action.md

 To do this navigate to the repo [playground-one-scenario-github-action](https://github.com/mawinkler/playground-one-scenario-github-action) and click on the `Fork`-button in the upper right.

-On the next screen press `[Create fork]` which will bring you back to your account.
+On the next screen you change the name to something shorter like `action`.
+Then press `[Create fork]` which will bring you back to your account.

 ## The Repo